NavyaSurendran/Settlement/README.md

 # Settlement

-Application will  load financial Transaction records from CSV file and calculate Relative Account balance of a Account at a gven point of Time.
+Application will  load financial Transaction records from CSV file and calculate Relative Account balance of an Account at a gven point of Time.

 Technologies Used: